erikw/nestedtext-ruby/README.md

 ```

 # Installation
-1. Add this gem to your ruby project's Gemfile
+1. Add this gem to your Ruby project's Gemfile
    - Simply with `$ bundle add nestedtext` when standing inside your project
    - Or manually by adding to `Gemfile`
    ```ruby